tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### cashier-max-line
 This parameter determine behaviour of cashiers in the system.
 In case average queues length in store exceed this value the available cashier trigger to go from backoffice to checkout (server).
 #### cashier-min-line
 This parameter determine behaviour of cashiers in the system.
 In case average queue length in store is less than this value the cashier close checkout (server).
-Note that,  cashier will remain in checkout until last customer from current queue will be served.
+Note, that  cashier will remain in checkout until last customer from current queue will be served.
 Closed checkout means no new customer can join to the line assign to checkout.
 #### cashier-return-time
 Value in minutes (ticks).
 This parameter determine time the cashier need to switch from backoffice to checkout.
 In other words: it takes "cashier-return-time"  minutes to go from backoffice to checkout and open it.
 #### number-of-servers